-According to the Foreign Investments Law, a priority investment project is a project where the amount of foreign investment exceeds RUB 1 billion (approx. USD 17.15 million) or where a foreign investor has purchased an equity interest worth more than RUB 100 million (approx. USD 1.71 million).
-In both cases, the investment project must also be included in a list of projects approved by the Russian Government.
+According to the Foreign Investments Law, a priority investment project is a project where the amount of foreign investment exceeds RUB 1 billion (approximately USD 12.5 million) or where a foreign investor has purchased an equity interest worth more than RUB 100 million (approximately USD 1.25 million).
+In both cases, the investment project must be included in a list of projects approved by the Russian government.

-Key exceptions to the Grandfather Clause are established for excise tax, VAT on domestic goods, and Pension Fund payments.
+Key exceptions to the Grandfather Clause are established for excise tax, VAT on domestic goods and pension fund payments.
 There is also a potentially broad exception for laws protecting public or state interests.
-Despite all these exceptions and qualifications, it remains unclear if the tax stabilization clause brings any real benefit to foreign investors.
+Despite these exceptions and qualifications, it remains unclear whether the Grandfather Clause brings any real benefit to foreign investors.

 Certain restrictions on foreign investments are imposed by Federal Law No. 57-FZ “On the Procedures for Foreign Investments in Companies of Strategic Significance for National Defense and Security,” dated 29 April 2008 (the “Strategic Companies Law”).
 The Strategic Companies Law is designed to regulate the acquisition of control over Russian strategic companies by foreign investors or “groups of persons” that include a foreign investor.

 Whenever a foreign investor intends to acquire control over a Russian company engaged in a strategic activity, the acquisition, depending on the level of such control, requires preliminary approval from the Russian government and/or post-transaction notification of the Federal Anti- monopoly Service of the Russian Federation (FAS).
 Importantly, the notion of “control” for these purposes implies not only a certain minimum shareholding, but also rights to appoint governing bodies and otherwise determine the target company’s activity.